Washington women hold Arizona State to 35 points to snap losing streak

 The Huskies (5-10, 2-10 Pac-12) beat Arizona State 50-35 on Friday afternoon for their first win since Dec.
 13.

-And the 35 points they held the Sun Devils (9-7, 4-7) to was fewest by a conference opponent since the Huskies allowed Oregon to score 34 points in 1978 before the Huskies were part of the Pac-10/2.
+And the 35 points they held the Sun Devils (9-7, 4-7) to were the fewest by a conference opponent since the Huskies allowed Oregon to score 34 points in 1978 before the UW women’s basketball program became part of the Pac-10/12.

 ASU shot just 20.7% overall (12 of 58), including 12.5% from three-point range (3 of 24).
 They were 1 for 17 in the first quarter and scored just two points in the first 10 minutes.